 CALL US TODAY

-Throughout history, the lathe has been a machine tool for turning operations, creating cylindrical shapes like spheres and cones.
+The lathe has been a machine tool for turning operations, creating cylindrical shapes like spheres and cones.
 Today, lathe machines are an essential part of most machine shops since lathe work is usually an integral part of the machining process.
-Recently, the CNC lathe machine, a precision machine tool machinists employ for various metalworking projects, has become the go-to lathe for machining high-volume components that require accuracy and repeatability and the most complex projects.
+Recently, the CNC lathe machine, a precision machine tool machinists employ for various woodturning and metalworking projects, has become the go-to lathe for machining high-volume components that require accuracy and repeatability and the most complex projects.

-Whether you are shopping for a manual engine lathe or power lathe, a mini-lathe that fits on your workbench, or a multi-axis CNC lathe, you’re making a substantial investment, and there are things you should know before you purchase it.
-So, consider the following:
+Whether you are shopping for a manual engine lathe or power lathe, a mini-lathe that fits on your workbench, or a multi-axis CNC lathe for large-scale projects, you’re making a substantial investment, and there are things you should know before your purchase.

 Although lathes can fit into several categories, there are three basic types of lathe machines: the traditional engine lathe, the computer numerical control (CNC) lathe, and the mini-lathe, or benchtop, often sold at distributors such as Amazon.
 You may find all three types in a modern machine shop, but there’s little doubt that the CNC lathe has become an indispensable machine tool because of its high-speed turning capabilities and high precision.